googlecodelabs/migrate-python2-appengine/README.md

 ## Progression

 All codelabs begin with code in a START repo folder and end with code in a FINISH folder, implementing a single migration.
-Upon completion should confirm their code (for the most part) matches what's in the FINISH folder.
+Upon completion, users should confirm their code (for the most part) matches what's in the FINISH folder.
 The baseline migration sample app is a barebones Python 2.7 App Engine app that uses the `webapp2` web framework plus the `ndb` Datastore library.
-This is what's iin the Module 0 repo folder (link below).
+This is what's in the Module 0 repo folder (link below).

 1. From there (Module 0 is START), the Module 1 codelab migrates from the `webapp2` web framework to Flask where the Module 1 repo folder is the FINISH point.